 Affiliated with Old Wesley Rugby Football Club and based at the amazing Energia Park (Donnybrook Stadium), we are the largest touch rugby club in Ireland (FIT rules).
-Established in 2015, we have been running trainings and competing since then and aiming to grow the game in Ireland.
-We run trainings at 19.30 every Monday at Energia Park with matches following at 20.15, all are welcome to join!
+Established in 2015, we have been training and competing regulary, and are focused on growing the game in Ireland.
+We training at 19.30 every Monday at Energia Park with matches following at 20.15; all are welcome to join!

 Email: firstname.lastname@example.org or find us on Instagram/Facebook as Old Wesley Touch

-Our 2022 2023 membership packages will be available to purchase through clubzap from July/ August 2022.
-New and existing members will be asked to register/renew through clubzap.
+- New and existing members will be asked to register/renew through ClubZap

 What is touch rugby?